linda-seiter/cmsc115_2252/week2/week2_lesson.md

 - **Structure-Based Testing (clear-box)** analyzes a program's internal structures and logic to evaluate how thoroughly the tests exercise the program.

-  Basic specification-based testing techniques will be used for the week#2 programming projects.
+Specification-based testing techniques will be used for the week#2 programming projects.

 ### Example #1 - Convert Inches to Feet